-Important note: Magnet works best with a pull force of 60-120#.
+Important note: Magnet works best with a pull-force of at least 60lbs.
 This is very powerful and requires extreme care.

 Crosscut your board to your desired length.